dkvz/new-blog-poc/README.md

 Actually I'll just use the Google CDN imports for now.

 # TODO
+- [ ] What happens with article images and titles when printing?
+Are they invisible due to the reveal animation?
 - [x] I should use 2 different stylesheets for light or dark, see here: https://web.dev/articles/prefers-color-scheme ; Also works great with the [switcher web component from Google](https://github.com/GoogleChromeLabs/dark-mode-toggle).
 - [ ] When a module bundler gets involved, generate only two CSS files (for light and dark) from a shared "global" and included CSS file.
 - [ ] I should use backdrop-filter somewhere, with a progressive fallback that makes sense.